Project-AnyGO/wLipSync-aego/README.md

 [![mastodon](https://flat.badgen.net/badge/mastodon/@noerihuisman@arvr.social/blue?icon=mastodon&label)](https://arvr.social/@noerihuisman)
 [![ko-fi](https://img.shields.io/badge/ko--fi-buy%20me%20a%20coffee-ff5f5f?style=flat-square)](https://ko-fi.com/fernsolutions)

+*This is a compatibility fork specialized for the **bolt-cep** Adobe extension framework.
+Unlike the original library, you **must manually call the `init()` function** before use (refer to `www/index.ts` for implementation details), as Top-level Await was removed to ensure compatibility with older CEF/Chromium environments.*

 A MFCC-based lip sync library for WebAudio using WASM.
 This is a port of the [uLipSync](https://github.com/hecomi/uLipSync) project.

 <img target="_blank" src="https://github.com/user-attachments/assets/e1df1cef-0e53-4651-88af-e771be454530" width="40%">